 Modern Slavery Act Statement

-Thermo Fisher Scientific Inc. is fully committed to acting with integrity and high ethical standards.
-This includes a commitment to ensuring that our own operations and our supply chain respect human rights and uphold global standards for equal opportunities, the freedom to associate, as well as the elimination of modern slavery, human trafficking, and harmful or exploitative forms of child labor.
+Thermo Fisher Scientific Inc.’s (“Thermo Fisher Scientific” or the “Company”) 4i Values of Integrity, Intensity, Innovation and Involvement are the foundation of our culture, guiding all interactions with our customers, suppliers and partners, and communities, and with each other.
+As the first of these values, Integrity reminds our colleagues to honor commitments, communicate openly and demonstrate the highest ethical standards.
+This includes a commitment to ensuring that our own operations and our supply chain respect human rights and fair labor practices, and uphold global standards for equal opportunities, the freedom to associate, as well as the elimination of modern slavery, human trafficking, and harmful or exploitative forms of child labor.

 Organization Structure

-Thermo Fisher Scientific Inc., as parent company of the Thermo Fisher Scientific group of companies (“Thermo Fisher Scientific” or the “Group”), issues this statement on behalf of itself and each of its subsidiaries that are subject to each of the Acts, respectively, and in particular its UK, Australian and Norwegian subsidiaries listed in the Appendix, which have conferred and collaborated in the preparation, review and finalization of this statement.
+Thermo Fisher Scientific, as parent company of the Thermo Fisher Scientific group of companies (the “Group”), issues this statement on behalf of itself and each of its subsidiaries that are subject to each of the Acts, respectively, and in particular its UK, Australian, Norwegian, Swiss, Canadian and U.S. subsidiaries listed in the Appendix, which have conferred and collaborated in the preparation, review and finalization of this statement.

 We report our business in four segments - Life Sciences Solutions, Analytical Instruments, Specialty Diagnostics, and Laboratory Products and Biopharma Services.

 Our supply chain includes tens of thousands of suppliers globally.
 These suppliers provide the raw materials we use for manufacturing, services to support our research teams and the lab equipment, chemicals, and other vital goods used across our manufacturing and service network around the world.
-No single supplier is material, although for reasons of quality assurance, regulatory requirements, cost effectiveness, availability or uniqueness of design, certain materials components may be sourced from a single supplier or a limited number of suppliers that can readily provide such materials or components.
+No single supplier is material, although for reasons of quality assurance, regulatory requirements, cost effectiveness, availability or uniqueness of design, certain materials and components may be sourced from a single supplier or a limited number of suppliers that can readily provide such materials or components.

 Our Policies and Guidelines